mrheinen/lophiid/SETUP.md

 ## Allow ICMP packets

 Use the following command to allow ICMP ping by the agent.
 The example is a bit lazy and allows it to all users.
-You can pudate the group range with a group ID that lophiid-agent belongs to in order to make it more strict.
+You can update the group range with a group ID that lophiid-agent belongs to in order to make it more strict.
 ```shell
 sudo sysctl -w net.ipv4.ping_group_range="0 2147483647"
 ```